dsggregory/geosync/README.md

 Overview
 ========
+**Warning:** this is an example implementation.
+You will not be able to build as not all code required is available here and some is based on my private code.

 Uses EXIFtool to read geo tags from a set of tracking photos and updates another set of photos geo tags based on relative timestamps.

 Usage